diyuanqiu/Software-Architecture/README.md

 ### Security

 The security is also taken care of the help of authentication module support.When makeing request, the request is made to the URL given and it could be a secure or non-secure URL.

+## Key Drivers

+### Usability

+Requests is designed to be the simplest way possible to make http calls which is easy to get started.

+### High Expansibility

+Requests welcomes other contributors to update or advance content.

+## Earliest Design Decisions

+* Requests should be able to handle concurrency problems.
+* Requests should be able to support python 3.x .
+* Requests should have exhaustive unit tests.